simonpcouch/clipal/README.md

 In some cases, transitioning is as simple as Finding + Replacing `rlang::abort()` to `cli::cli_abort()`.
 In others, there’s a mess of ah-hoc pluralization, `paste0()`s, glue interpolations, and other assorted nonsense to sort through.
+Total pain, especially with thousands upon thousands of error messages thrown across the tidyverse, r-lib, and tidymodels organizations.

-Total pain in the \*\*\*. clipal (“c-l-i pal”) is an RStudio add-in that helps you convert your R package to use cli for error messages.
+clipal (“c-l-i pal”) is an RStudio add-in that helps you convert your R package to use cli for error messages.
+It’s vaguely correct most of the time, and greatly speeds up the process for converting error messages to cli, in my experience.

 ## Installation